Skip to content

 You have a Director-altitude AI leader in-house

-Someone already owns strategy, eval bar, vendor calls, and adoption.
-You just need extra hands to ship a defined automation faster than the in-house team can.
+Someone owns strategy, eval bar, vendor calls, adoption.
+You need extra hands to ship a defined automation faster than in-house can.

-You already run Braintrust or equivalent.
-You'll wire the agency's output into your existing reliability bar yourself.
+Braintrust or equivalent already running.
+You'll wire the agency's output into your reliability bar yourself.

-You're testing AI for the first time and want a quick win
+First-time AI test, you want a quick win

-Sub-$25k experiment to see if AI moves a specific metric.
-Fractional is the wrong shape for a single-shot test.
-An agency or a Scoped Build engagement fits better.
+A small one-shot experiment to see if AI moves a metric.
+Fractional is wrong shape for a single-shot test.
+Agency or Scoped Build fits.

 When Fractional Head of AI Transformation is the right call.

-If two or more of these show up, the build-only model leaves the strategy layer unowned.
+If two or more show up, the build-only model leaves the strategy layer unowned.

 No Director-altitude AI leader in-house

-You can hire an agency to build, but no one will own the budget defense, the vendor consolidation, or the adoption cadence.
-That work doesn't disappear, it just goes unowned.
+Agency can build.
+No one will own budget defense, vendor consolidation, or adoption cadence.
+That work doesn't disappear, it goes unowned.

-Each project has its own agency, its own stack, its own eval.
+Each has its own agency, stack, eval.
 No allocation logic across them.
-Fractional pulls the portfolio together using Three-Horizon allocation and a kill list.
+Fractional pulls the portfolio together with Three-Horizon and a kill list.

-Agencies leave with the institutional knowledge.
-Fractional explicitly trains the team to run without me.
+Agencies leave with the knowledge.
+Fractional trains the team to run without me.
 Eval suite, playbook, named patterns, runbook.
 Not a permanent dependency.

 Still triaging?

-Send the brief.
-If an agency or a Scoped Build is right, I'll say so.
+Get in touch.
+If an agency or a Scoped Build is right, we'll say so.

 Quoted in writing within 48 hours.
 Honest framing on which model fits, even when it isn't Fractional.